adunning/latin-greek-scientific-terminology/syllabus/syllabus.markdown

 # Missed and late assignments or tests

 Tests and assignments may be excused only in cases of medical or personal emergencies.
-Within one week of the event, absences must be reported online through ROSI, and in addition to notifying me via email.
+Within three days of the event, absences must be reported online through ROSI, in addition to notifying me via email.
 The weight of the excused test or assignment will be added to the weight of the next such item on the schedule.
 Pre-lecture analyses of article vocabulary may be excused, but not handed in late.
 The in-depth analysis of article vocabulary will only be accepted after the deadline with prior permission (which must be requested at least two days in advance via email).

 # Academic integrity